Hurricane Electric deploys Point of Presence at Vocus' Auckland data centre

 Hurricane Electric aims to improve fault tolerance, load balancing and congestion through the next generation of IP connectivity services.

 “This new PoP will provide additional options for Vocus Auckland – Albany’s customers, satisfying high-speed global connectivity needs,” adds Leber.

 Earlier this year Hurricane Electric launched 13 PoPs across the EdgeConneX data center ecosystem across the United States, Canada, and Europe.

 EdgeConneX VP of interconnection product management, Aron Smith, commented at the time that there is a common belief that the edge needs to be as close to the end-user as possible, but there’s also a new type of edge to consider.

 The ‘new edge’ could even be looked at as ‘Edge to the Home’ as a more distributed workforce becomes the norm,” explains Smith.

 “We continue to address this evolving demand by bringing our considerable edge partner ecosystem to the front doors of innovators and digital transformers everywhere, be it a business or remote worker location.
 That’s our mission and why we’re honoured to bring folks like Hurricane Electric into our ecosystem of digital transformation enablers.”

-Last year Hurricane Electric also announced a partnership with an Australian-based data centre as a service provider, NEXTDC.
-The partnership includes a PoP at the NEXTDC P1 Perth data centre.
+Last year Hurricane Electric also announced a partnership with an Australian-based data center as a service provider, NEXTDC.
+The partnership includes a PoP at the NEXTDC P1 Perth data center.